Lumbini Natural Park

-Lumbini Natural Park (Taman Alam Lumbini) is a Buddhist temple located at Desa Dolat Rayat, Berastagi in North Sumatra.
+Lumbini Natural Park (Taman Alam Lumbini) is a Buddhist temple located at Desa Dolat Rayat, Berastagi in North Sumatra, Indonesia.
 It was inaugurated with a great ceremony in October 2010.
 The ceremony was attended by more than 1,300 monks and more than 200 lay people from around the world.
 Taman Alam Lumbini is a replica of Shwedagon Pagoda in Yangon, Myanmar.
 The architecture is similar to a Myanmar pagoda, covered in gold.
-It hosts an elephant statue and the door appears like an Burmese craft.
+It hosts an elephant statue and the door appears like a Burmese craft.

 History

 The temple is based on the Shwedagon Pagoda in Myanmar.
 Construction began in 2007.
 The project was successfully completed in 2010.
 It is 46.8 m in height, 68 m in length and 68 m in width.
 The replica is the second-highest among pagodas outside of Myanmar.
 This replica consists of: